Web Content Accessibility

 Images that are not purely decorative must include alternative text (alt tags).
 Alt tags are used by assistive technologies such as screen readers to interpret an image using text.

 - Alt text should clearly and concisely describe the content of the image, or explain its purpose.

-- If your image includes text (such as on a banner or button) you should include it in the alt text.
-(Note that best practice is to avoid using text in images as much as possible.)
+If your image does includes text for decorative purposes, such as on a banner or button, you should include it in the alt text.

 Tables should include table headers (<th>) to identify rows and columns for screen readers and other assistive technologies.